St. Louis Cardinals (NFL): 1986–1987: Final seasons in St. Louis

+In the days leading up to that three-point win over the Giants, there would be at least one more interested suitor--albeit briefly: Columbus, Ohio.
+On December 3, Bidwill entertained Buck Rinehart, Columbus's then-mayor, for an impromptu meeting.
+At that time, Ohio had two NFL teams, the Cincinnati Bengals and the Cleveland Browns.
+However, Rinehart's idea might well have been ahead of its time.
+During the 1993 NFL season, the Bengals would seriously consider relocation to Baltimore at the end of the year.
+Two years later, the Browns would do what the Bengals did not, albeit through a complex agreement.

 On March 15, 1988, the NFL team owners voted to allow Bidwill to move the Cardinals from St. Louis to Tempe, Arizona, for the 1988 NFL season.
 Both Jacksonville and Baltimore later got NFL teams of their own (in Baltimore's case, it was a return of the NFL) when the Jaguars began play in 1995, and the Ravens controversially started in 1996 respectively.

 The NFL returns to St. Louis, and then leaves again

 The NFL returned to St. Louis in 1995, when the Los Angeles Rams moved there.
 The Rams would go on to win Super Bowl XXXIV in 2000 against the Tennessee Titans, becoming the first NFL team to win a championship in three different cities (previously in Cleveland, Ohio, in 1945 and Los Angeles, California, in 1951).
 Due to the NFL's scheduling rotation, the Arizona Cardinals only played one game in St. Louis prior to 2002, a 20-17 win over the Rams at Trans World Dome.

 The Cardinals and Rams became divisional rivals in 2002 when the NFL changed from six divisions to eight; this ensured that the Cardinals, now in the NFC West, played one regular season game in St. Louis annually until the 2015 season, after which the Rams moved back to Los Angeles.
 During this time, the Cardinals would finally appear in their first Super Bowl, in which they lost to the Pittsburgh Steelers.

 With the Rams' move back to Los Angeles, St. Louis became the first city to have lost two NFL teams to the western United States.
 The Rams would go on to win their second championship in Los Angeles at Super Bowl LVI in 2022, defeating the Cincinnati Bengals.